tosin2013/dddhexagonalworkshop/01-End-to-End-DDD/08-Application-Services.md

 ## Next Steps

 In the next step, we'll create the `AttendeeEndpoint` REST adapter that serves as the inbound adapter for our hexagonal architecture.
-The endpoint will receive HTTP requests, convert them to commands, delegate to our domain service, and return appropriate HTTP responses, completing the end-to-end registration workflow.
+The endpoint will receive HTTP requests, convert them to commands, delegate to our domain service, and return appropriate HTTP responses, completing the end-to-end registration workflow: [Step 9: Data Transfer Objects](09-Data-Transfer-Objects.md)